 If you don’t have the credit background to qualify for a private student loan on your own, you’ll want to tap into your resources.
 See if your parents, other relatives, or someone with a strong credit background is available and willing to sign onto a private student loan with you.

-Having a cosigner can be the determining factor in not only qualifying for a private student loan, but also getting the lowest interest rate available.
+When you apply for a private student loan, having a cosigner can be the determining factor in not only qualifying, but also getting the lowest interest rate available.
 The lower your interest rate, the less extra money you’ll end up paying on top of what you borrowed.
 Keep this in mind as you search for potential cosigners.

 Alternatives to student loans with cosigners